What is governance?

 We built Paytools to provide organisations with a formal framework to manage payroll operations and governance.
 Here’s some key features that will solve payroll governance in higher education for payroll teams and leadership.

-The work schedule is a shared calendar purpose build specifically for payroll.
+The payroll calendar is a shared calendar purpose build specifically for payroll.
 It allows you map out all your recurring deadlines and key dates for payroll operations.

 Different to a personal calendar, the work schedule allows you to define the what, when, who and how – so you can link to your processes or document these in the schedule itself.